darinama/Minecraft-Wiki/end-dragon.md

 This page will guide you through defeating the Ender Dragon.

 # 1) Locate the End portal
-To kill the Ender Dragon, you will need to enter the End dimension, which can be done via the End portal.
+To kill the Ender Dragon, you will need to enter the End dimension, which can be done using the End portal.

 You will need Eyes of Ender to locate it.
 To craft one Eye of Ender, you will need an Ender Pearl and Blaze Powder.
-You will need to craft 15-17 Eyes of Ender.
+You will need to craft *15-17* Eyes of Ender.

 <p align="center">
   <img src="./img/ender-dragon/ender-pearl.png" width="180" height="180">